Tufts University School of Engineering: History

-Engineering instruction began at Tufts College in academic year 1865 - 1866, with the introduction of a three-year degree program in civil engineering.
+Engineering instruction began at Tufts College in academic year 1865–1866, with the introduction of a three-year degree program in civil engineering.
 Students in this program received the degree of civil engineer.
-In 1890, the Department of Electrical Engineering was created, and in academic year 1892-1893, the course of study was extended to four years.
+In 1890, the Department of Electrical Engineering was created, and in academic year 1892–1893, the course of study was extended to four years.
 With the advent of the four-year program the degrees granted were bachelor of civil or electrical engineering.
 Tufts College added the Department of Mechanical Engineering and the Department of Chemical Engineering in 1894 and 1898, respectively.
 In 1898, the trustees voted to formally establish an undergraduate College of Engineering with Gardner C. Anthony as the first dean.
 As part of an administrative reorganization in 1904, the College of Engineering became part of the new Faculty of Arts and Sciences, along with the School (later the College) of Liberal Arts, the Graduate School of Arts and Sciences, and after 1910, Jackson College for Women.

 To accommodate a high demand for facilities in engineering programs, Anderson Hall opened in 1960 to host facilities and an engineering library.
 The College of Engineering added graduate study to its curriculum beginning in 1961, with master's degrees available in all four departments.
 It added Ph.D. programs in mechanical engineering in 1963, electrical and chemical engineering in 1964, engineering design in 1981, and civil engineering in 1985.
 The College also offered a combined bachelor's/master's degree program.
 In 1992, the Gordon Institute, the first organization dedicated to the training of leaders in engineering, became part of Tufts University.
 In 1999, the College of Engineering became the School of Engineering when oversight of graduate engineering programs was transferred from the Graduate School of Arts and Sciences.
 As part of the same reorganization the Faculty of Arts and Science became the Faculty of Arts, Sciences, and Engineering (AS&E).

-Ioannis Miaoulis was Dean from 1994-2002.
-Linda Abriola was Dean from 2002 to 2015.
+Ioannis Miaoulis was dean from 1994 to 2002, while Linda Abriola was dean from 2002 to 2015.